swiftlang/swift/docs/proposals/AccessControl.rst

 Types
 -----

 A nominal type's accessibility is the same as the accessibility of the nominal declaration itself.
-A generic type's accessibility is the minimum of the accessibility of the base type and the accessibility of all generic parameters.
+A generic type's accessibility is the minimum of the accessibility of the base type and the accessibility of all generic argument types.

 A tuple type's accessibility is the minimum of the accessibility of its elements.
 A function type's accessibility is the minimum accessibility of its input and return types.